Small Claims Court (Ontario) Legal Guide

 2. Regarding Limitation Periods

 "Limitations" are very significant deadlines for the commencement of court proceedings.
 Failure to meet a limitation period will very likely be fatal to your case.
-The law of limitation periods changed significantly on 01 January 2004.

 3. Counting Time